 There are several challenges to tackling RSX shaders.
 First, the RSX is not a unified architecture like most programmers are used to today.
 It has separate vertex and fragment pipelines, both with their own separate ISA.
 They are also very limited and larger programs or more complex programs can result in very messy binaries.
 One of the largest problems is that the bytecode itself does not contain all the information required to run the program, extra configuration is configured via registers as draw calls are passed in.
 A good example is that the TEX instruction does not differentiate between texture types, but a texture configuration register exists that allows using the same program to read 1D, 2D, 3D, or CUBE textures as well as their shadow comparison variants.
 This means you can only know the generated shader once the texture register has been set up.
 There are other examples of things like these that make it so that you need the game to set up the program environment before the program itself is compilable.

 Anyone who has ever looked at the RPCS3 program generation pipeline might have noticed that program decompilers are separated into program class and decompiler thread class.
-This is because technically asynchronous decompilation was in RPCS3 from the beginning but it likely never worked correctly and ended up being effectively synchronous (see https://code.google.com/archive/p/rpcs3/source/default/source for original RPCS3 code from 2011 to 2013).
+This is because technically asynchronous decompilation was in RPCS3 from the beginning but it likely never worked correctly and ended up being effectively synchronous (see this archive for the original RPCS3 code from 2011 to 2013).
 The goal was to rework how the programs are decoded and recompiled asynchronously.
 Before any of this would be possible, the decoder would have to be very efficient to lower cpu load, otherwise infinitely decompiling shaders would cause permanent flickering and graphics glitches.
 This is why I put in more effort into cleaning up the program decompilers beforehand to minimize unique generated shaders by reusing as much emitted code as possible.

 Once the vertex program analyser was improved to a point where most titles could be run with under 1k generated shaders, it was time to finally decouple the decompilation, recompilation and linking steps from the main renderer thread.
 This was pretty straightforward to set up for Vulkan which is inherently built with multithreading in mind, and a minor hassle on OpenGL where multithreading is more difficult to set up due to context spaces.
 It was expected that severe graphics glitching would persist until all programs were prepared but even with a bare bones implementation I realized that most of the needed shaders would actually be properly compiled after just a few seconds.
 This made the implementation usable in its incomplete stage, even without assistance of approximation shaders or interpreters.
 This was very good news and allowed this feature to be enabled by default as most users prefer the missing graphics for a second or two instead of completely freezing the emulator for a minute or so before all the shaders are compiled.
 This is particularly effective since not all shaders compiled even affect items that are visible to the user.